-BART: As of July 1st, 2013, you can now take your bike on BART any time, even during the commute hours!
+BART: You can take your bike on BART any time, even during commute hours!
 However, the following rules apply:

 - Do not board with your bike on any of the first three cars during rush hour (7-9am and 4:30-6:30pm), and never in the first car even during non-commute hours.
 (Folding bikes exempt)

 Never board with your bike on any crowded car.
 Use your good judgement to determine if you and your bike can fit comfortably and safely.
 If not, find a less crowded car or wait for the next train.

 Keep aisles and doorways clear for other passengers.
 Use the “bike space” on each car if possible, and stack bikes next to each other to conserve space.

 Yield space to pregnant, disabled, or elderly passengers.
 Be especially courteous to and respectful of your fellow passengers in general.

 Always maintain control of your bike while on board a train.

 In case of an evacuation, leave your bicycle on the train and do not let it block aisles or doors.

 In addition, bicyclists must only use BART elevators or stairs, not escalators, and always walk their bikes inside a station.
 When entering or exiting a station use the wide fare gates (orange) to roll your bike through, and do not lift your bike over the narrow fare gates (red).
 A “beginner’s guide” with more tips and tricks for getting your bike on BART and through the stations is available here.

 - Still not sure how to manage your bike on a busy train?
 Watch this video produced by BART for some helpful guidance on how to make trips more enjoyable for yourself, as well as for other passengers: